 Avalanche

 Avalanche (AVAX), a token on the Avalanche blockchain, was first released in 2020.
 It is traded on 25 exchanges.
-Interested parties can earn AVAX via participating in decentralized finance (DeFi) projects, including AAVE, which lets users earn interest and borrow assets; Benqi, an algorithmic liquidity market protocol; Curve, a stablecoin liquidity pool; and Sushi, a DeFi innovating platform, according to the Avalanche website
+Interested parties can earn AVAX via participating in decentralized finance (DeFi) projects, including AAVE, which lets users earn interest and borrow assets; Benqi, an algorithmic liquidity market protocol; Curve, a stablecoin liquidity pool; and Sushi, a DeFi innovating platform, according to the Avalanche website.

 Binance

 Binance (BNB) powers the BNB chain ecosystem, and is the native coin of the BNB Beacon and BNB Smart chains, according to the Binance website.
 BNB can be used to pay for trading fees on BNB’s decentralized exchange, pay transaction fees on the Smart and Beacon chains, and pay for purchase online and in stores using a Binance Card or Binance Pay, a contactless payment technology.
-Holders of BNB can also book travel arrangements on Travala.com, according to the website, and donate on Binance Charity.
+Holders of BNB can also book travel arrangements on Travala.com, according to the website, and donate to Binance Charity.

 Bitcoin